 Pre-procedure food and drink instructions (NPO)

-Before the procedure, please do not eat solid foods for at least eight (8) hours before your scheduled procedure time.
+Before your procedure, please do not eat solid foods after midnight before your scheduled procedure time.
 This includes milk, cream, and gelatin.

 In accordance with best practice, the MedStar Health anesthesia team encourages patients to:

-• Drink up to twelve (12) ounces of water or an electrolyte/sports drink (e.g., Gatorade, Powerade, or Pedialyte), ensuring it is finished at least two (2) hours before the patient’s scheduled procedure time.
+- Drink up to twelve (12) ounces of water or an electrolyte/sports drink (e.g., Gatorade, Powerade, or Pedialyte), ensuring it is finished at least four (4) hours before the patient’s scheduled procedure time.